 Sandra is passionate about advancing women's health and women's fit pregnancy.
 She began her practice in pelvic floor physical therapy beginning in 2001.
 She also became certified as a Preparation in Childbirth Educator and Pre & Postnatal Fitness Educator in 2002.

-Bodywork Manual Therapy45-60 minute sessions of hands on bodywork including myofascial release, deep tissue massage, trigger point release, soft tissue mobilization and other manual therapy techniques to balance and align the pelvis and posture.
-To have a relaxed and opened pelvis we facilitate opening during childbirth!
+Manual Physical TherapyHands-on Manual therapy may include myofascial release, deep tissue massage, trigger point release, soft tissue mobilization, muscle energy techniques and other manual therapy techniques to balance and align the pelvis and posture.
+To have a relaxed and aligned pelvis is important for childbirth!

 Pelvic Floor RelaxationConnect with your pelvic floor.
-Learn pelvic floor relaxation, breathing and awareness techniques and another way to push during labor.
+Learn pelvic floor relaxation, breathing techniques, and another way to breathe your baby out for Birth!
 Understand how to connect with your pelvic floor and release tension; so important during labor and delivery!

-Integrated Core StrengtheningHaving a strong core and abdominals is important for trunk and pelvic stabilization; aiding in back pain and diastasis recti prevention.
+Integrated Core StrengtheningHaving a strong core and abdominals is important for trunk and pelvic stabilization; aiding in pelvic floor, back and abdominal wall support.
 Your core muscles work in synergy together.
-We provide proper core muscle retraining exercises based on your personal evaluation and findings.
+We provide proper core muscle retraining exercises based on your personal evaluation and findings including diastasis recti, incontinence and more!

 Labor Position Ready There are many positions you may choose to labor in on your very special day of childbirth.
-Our general strengthening and stretching program, specifically designed for pregnant woman, can help to improve flexibility and endurance.
+Understanding different labor positions and your comfort in these positions is helpful in preparation for childbirth!
+Our general strengthening and stretching programs, specifically designed for pregnant woman, can help to improve flexibility and endurance to meet your needs!

 Common Causes of Pain